-This section describes the following tasks that you must accomplish to create the installer:
+This section describes the following tasks that you must carry out to create the installer:

-- Create a package directory that will contain all the configuration files and installable packages.
+- Create a package directory that will have all the configuration files and installable packages.

-- Create a configuration file that contains information about how to build the installer binaries and online repositories.
+- Create a configuration file that has information about how to build the installer binaries and online repositories.

-- Create a package information file that contains information about the installable components.
+- Create a package information file that has information about the installable components.